ARTICLE I. BOARD OF DIRECTORS

-The office of the Board shall be that of the Secretary or at such other place as the Directors may from time to time determine.
+The office of the Board shall be that of the Chief Operating Officer or at such other place as the Directors may from time to time determine.

 Section 2.
 Books:

-There shall be kept at the office of the Board correct books of account of the activities and transactions of the Board, including the minute book, which shall contain a copy of the Certificate of Incorporation, a copy of these Bylaws, and all minutes of the Directors and the Board.
+There shall be kept at the office of the Board correct books of account of the activities and transactions of the Board, including a copy of the Certificate of Incorporation, a copy of these Bylaws, a copy of the ABE Policies and Procedures Manual, and all meeting minutes of the Board.

 The Corporation shall have a corporate seal bearing the name, "American Board of Endodontics."
 The fiscal year of the corporation shall end on the last day of June of each year.

-The Bylaws may be amended, added to, or repealed by the Directors either by (a) a majority vote of those present at any meeting of the Board, provided that notice of such proposed amendment or amendments shall have been sent to each Director of the Board at least thirty (30) days in advance of such meeting, or (b) by a unanimous vote of the Directors of the Board.
+The Bylaws may be amended, added to, or repealed by the Directors either by (a) majority vote of those present and constituting a quorum at any meeting of the Board, provided that notice of the Bylaws provisions to be amended shall have been sent to each Director of the Board at least thirty (30) days in advance of such meeting, or (b) unanimous vote of the Directors of the Board.